 - In a medium-sized bowl combine your coconut flour, baking powder, sea salt, sugar substitute, and set aside.

-- In a large bowl using a handheld electric mixer or a standup mixer beat together the room temperature butter, cream cheese until light and fluffy.
+- In a large bowl using a hand mixer, handheld electric mixer or a standup mixer beat together the room temperature butter, cream cheese until light and fluffy.
 Be sure to scrape the sides of bowl several times to make sure the mixture is well blended.

 - To this butter and cream cheese mixture add the 8 eggs one at a time.
 Making sure to scrape the sides of the bowl several times.
 Note that due to the large number of eggs the mixture will not fully combine, this is normal.
 Once you add the dry ingredients to this wet mixture, the ingredients will come together perfectly.

 - To the wet ingredients slowly add all the dry ingredients on a low mixing setting.
 Making sure to scrape the bowl a couple of times.